The heat kernel on curvilinear polygonal domains in surfaces: The heat kernel on a surface with boundary

 As in \cite{MaVe}, we formally apply $t\mathcal L$ to this expansion and set the result equal to zero.
 We can solve, inductively, for each coefficient function $\mathcal H_{-2+j,td}$.
 For example, the equation for $j=0$ is

-By direct computation \eqref{eq:halfspacemodelproblemswork} letting $\mathcal H_{-2,td}$ be the expression \eqref{eq:modelminus2td}, namely
+By direct computation \eqref{eq:halfspacemodelproblemswork} letting $\mathcal H_{-2,\td}$ be the expression \eqref{eq:modelminus2td}, namely

 it solves this equation for $j=0$.
 For the higher order terms, we have to expand $T^2\mathcal L$ in a power series in $T$, and more terms than just its restriction to td will be involved.
-Nevertheless, one may show inductively that there exist terms $\mathcal H_{-2+j,td}(Z,z')$ for all $j$ that satisfy the formal ansatz.
-These terms each decay rapidly in $Z$, and the construction is uniform down to the intersection sf$\cap$td.
+Nevertheless, one may show inductively that there exist terms $\mathcal H_{-2+j,\td}(Z,z')$ for all $j$ that satisfy the formal ansatz.
+These terms each decay rapidly in $Z$.
+Since $\Omega$ is a subset of a smooth manifold $M$ and this construction is uniform over the interior of $M$, all terms $\mathcal H_{-2+j,\td}$ are smooth up to sf$\cap$td.
 The result also satisfies the delta function initial condition.
 We omit the details, as they may be found in \cite{MaVe} and \cite{tapsit}, as well as other references.

-We verified in \S \ref{s:hkhalf} that $\mathcal H_{-2,sf,N}$, defined in \eqref{eq:modelminus2sfN}, is compatible with $\mathcal H_{-2,td}$, so it is possible to choose an element of $Psi^{-2,2,E_{10},E_{01}}$ whose kernel $H^{(1)}$ simultaneously has leading order $T^{-2}\mathcal H_{-2,sf,N}$ at sf and has full expansion \eqref{eq:ansatzattd} at td, and which vanishes to infinite order at tf.
+We verified in \S \ref{s:hkhalf} that $\mathcal H_{-2,\sff,N}$, defined in \eqref{eq:modelminus2sfN}, is compatible with $\mathcal H_{-2,\td}$, so it is possible to choose an element of $\Psi^{-2,-2,0,0}$ whose kernel $H^{(1)}$ simultaneously has leading order $T^{-2}\mathcal H_{-2,\sff,N}$ at sf and has full expansion \eqref{eq:ansatzattd} at td, which vanishes to infinite order at tf, and which is smooth down to $E_{10}$ and $E_{01}$.
 In fact it is also possible to choose $H^{(1)}$ to satisfy Neumann boundary conditions.
-To see this, examine the expansion of $\mathcal H_{-2,sf,N}$ as we approach $E_{10}$ and $E_{01}$.
+To see this, examine the expansion of $\mathcal H_{-2,\sff,N}$ as we approach $E_{10}$ and $E_{01}$.
 Boundary defining functions for those faces are $\xi$ and $\xi'$ respectively.
 Indeed, \eqref{eq:modelminus2sfN} is smooth in $\xi$ and $\xi'$, and it has no order 1 term at $\xi=0$ or $\xi'=0$.
-We may thus choose $H^{(1)}$ so that there is no term of order 1 in its (smooth) expansions at $E_{10}$ and $E_{01}$.
+We may thus choose $H^{(1)}$ so that there is no term of order 1 in its expansions at $E_{10}$ and $E_{01}$.
 This $H^{(1)}$ satisfies Neumann boundary conditions, as claimed.

 It remains to show that